About this listing

 The bathroom door has a curtain instead of a solid door.
 For most people, this is no big deal, but if this is something that will make your stay unpleasant, awkward and uncomfortable, please take this into consideration prior to booking.
 Thanks.

-There is no off-street parking, but street parking is never a problem.
+There is no off-street parking, but street parking is unrestricted in this neighborhood.
 As with any urban area, it's not a good idea to leave your iPhone on the dashboard, but generally it's pretty darn chill.
+If you're flying in, and not planning any runs out to the hill country, I recommend not renting a car - traffic and parking are a hassle when you're going out.

 There is no TV in the space, but there is wifi available for you to access your music and movies.

 The City of Austin has asked that short-term rentals register and pay hotel taxes, as well as paying hotel taxes to the State of Texas.
-(Permit #V(phone number hidden)) This runs about 15% of the price.
+(Permit #V(PHONE NUMBER HIDDEN)) This runs 15% of the price.
 Accordingly, I have decided to split the cost, and will pay half and the guest will pay half.
 Thank you for understanding.

 No smoking inside the house.
 Canines may be accepted on a dog-by-dog basis.
 Cats not allowed.
 Respectful, careful, friendly people highly appreciated.